-In the space of a week, about 6,000 flights fly in and out of Changi Airport, processing over 46 million passengers flying out to (or in from) over 60 countries and territories worldwide.
+Almost 400,000 flights fly in and out of Changi Airport annually, carrying over 65 million passengers flying out to (or in from) over 100 countries and territories worldwide.

 Changi Airport's location in Singapore's northeast allows guests to arrive in the city center within 40 minutes of disembarking from their flight.

 From Changi Airport, travelers can travel to the rest of Singapore through one of the following transport options: